logancammish/coffee-game/README.md

 1. Head over to [here](https://github.com/logancammish/coffee-game/releases/latest) and download your executable

 ### <ins>Others:</ins>
-1. Install Rust [here](https://www.rust-lang.org/tools/install) or with `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+1. Install Rust [here](https://www.rust-lang.org/tools/install) or with `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` on Unix-based systems (MacOS, Linux...)
 2. If you are trying to use this on Linux, you need the `libudev-dev` package (`apt install libudev-dev`, `dnf install libudev-dev`, etc)
 3. Clone this github repository (with git: `git clone https://github.com/logancammish/coffee-game.git`)
 4. Open the repository location in a terminal, and run `cargo build --release`